dalenoe/LookingGlass/README.md

 Code is licensed under MIT Public License.

-* If you wish to support my efforts, keep the "Powered by LookingGlass" link intact.
+* If you wish to support my efforts, keep the "Powered by LookingGlass" link intact. or buy me a beer? lol